 3.1 AIR GAP

-Prior to putting the brakes into service ensure that the airgap between the brake pads and disc when the brakes are released is set to .01" [.25 mm] per shoe.
+Prior to putting the brakes into service ensure adequate airgap between the brake pads and disc when the brakes are released.
+Ensure a minimum of .01" [.25 mm] per shoe.
 Adjust if necessary, per section 5.3.2.